Nt45Dev/Terraria-Bingo/README.md

 want to have enabled.

 <h1>To add/remove objectives:</h1>
-Modify the individual text files in the Resources folder.
+Modify the individual text files in the Resources folder (minus fulltasks.txt as this file gets dynamically generated based on the other files.
+In the future this will be the only file that determines objectives).

-Triggers explanations
+Triggers explanations:
 * -n[min:max] (Optional.
 Number required to complete objectives.
 Used for items and enemies.
 If not included, defaults to 1)
 * -item (Any item should have this trigger)
 * -prehm (Required if -hm is not specified.
 Item is obtainable in pre-hardmode before Wall of Flesh)